jmk0/rome/README.md

 filament_homing_speed_mms: 75                   # extruder speed when moving the filament inside bowden tube
 filament_parking_speed_mms: 50                  # extruder speed when moving the filament between the filament sensor and the parking position

+toolhead_sensor_to_bowden_cache_mm: 780         # distance between the filament sensor and the filament caching position
-toolhead_sensor_to_reverse_bowden_mm: 210       # distance between the filament sensor and the parking position behind the y-junction
+toolhead_sensor_to_bowden_parking_mm: 780       # distance between the filament sensor and the filament parking position
 toolhead_sensor_to_extruder_gear_mm: 45         # distance between the filament sensor and the extruder gears
 extruder_gear_to_parking_position_mm: 40        # distance between the extruder gears and the parking position
 parking_position_to_nozzle_mm: 35               # distance between the parking position and the nozzle